Back to Articles

 Symmetric Fitting Checked

-When Symmetric Fitting is checked, the best fit line is determined by using the geometric mean.
-When synthesizing a pulse, the user wants to have both positive and negative components within tolerance and velocity and displacement equal in both positive and negative directions.
+When Symmetric Fitting is checked, the best-fit line is determined using the geometric mean.
+When synthesizing a pulse, the user wants both positive and negative components within tolerance and velocity and displacement equal in both positive and negative directions.
 We found that using the geometric mean required fewer iterations to generate pulses that match the desired SRS.

 The correct fitting option depends on the goals of the test.
 If the test can tolerate a more general best-fit line, then the Symmetrical Fitting option may be an efficient choice.
 Below, the iteration of the same waveform is displayed with the Symmetric Fitting option unchecked and checked.